BayesianModelingandComputationInPython/BookCode_Edition1/markdown/chp_02.md

 importance sampling leave-one-out cross validation PSIS-LOO-CV (see Section {ref}`loo_depth` for details).
 For brevity, and for consistency with ArviZ, in this book we call this method LOO.
-It is important to remember we are are talking about PSIS-LOO-CV and unless we state it otherwise when we refer to ELPD we are talking about the ELPD as estimated by this method.
+It is important to remember we are talking about PSIS-LOO-CV and unless we state it otherwise when we refer to ELPD we are talking about the ELPD as estimated by this method.